Jey221/Jey221/README.md

-## <div align="center"> Hi there 👋 </br> I'm Jeremy, a junior developper Front-End 💻 </div>
+## <div align="center"> Hi there 👋 </br> I'm Jeremy, a Fullstack developper 💻 </div>

 <img align="right" alt="Coding" src="https://media.tenor.com/GfSX-u7VGM4AAAAC/coding.gif">

 #### 💬 Ask me about ...
-Curious and always in search of learning, I have just completed a 12-month full-time training course to reorient myself and become a frontend-oriented web developer.</br> Rich in this experience, I now want to find a position as a front-end developer within an innovative company.</br>
+Curious and always in search of learning, I have completed a 12-month full-time training course to reorient myself and become a web developer.</br> Rich in this experience, I now want to find a position as a fullstack developer within an innovative company.</br>
 Good team spirit, rigorous and reactive, I know adapt me to answer the needs of my company.

 #### 📫 Connect with me: